sidg1215/DesignPatterns/Creational Patterns/Builder Pattern/README.md

 ## What have we accomplished?
 Although what has been accomplished is mainly an aesthetic change in the code, by employing the Builder design pattern, you essentially make a way for yourself and other developers using your code to construct objects in many different ways, and also make it easier for developers to construct them, which in the long run, allows for code to be written and integrated faster into the codebase.

+The builder design pattern is used by most if not all developers who are writing object-oriented code.
+Not only that, it is easy to integrate into an existing codebase and makes the creation and modification process of any class more extensible.